girino/renoter/README.md

 ### Event Wrapping (Client)

 1. Normal Nostr client publishes event to khatru relay (Renoter client)
-2. Client intercepts the event via `OnEventSaved`/`OnEphemeralEvent` hooks
+2. Client intercepts the event via `RejectEvent` hook
 3. Client creates nested wrapper events in **reverse order** of the Renoter path:
    - Last Renoter's encryption is the innermost
    - First Renoter's encryption is the outermost
    - Each wrapper event uses ephemeral kind 29000
    - Each wrapper includes a "p" tag with the destination Renoter's pubkey for routing
+   - Each 29000 wrapper event is mined with proof-of-work (difficulty 20) before signing
+4. Client pads the outermost 29000 event to a standardized size (32KB) and wraps it in a 29001 container
-4. Client publishes the final wrapped event to all specified server relays
+5. Client publishes the final wrapped event (29001) to all specified server relays

 ### Event Unwrapping (Server)

-1. Renoter server subscribes to wrapper events (kind 29000) with its pubkey in "p" tag
+1. Renoter server subscribes to wrapper events (kind 29001) with its pubkey in "p" tag
-2. Receives wrapped event and verifies signature
+2. Receives wrapped event (29001) and verifies signature
+3. Decrypts the 29001 event to get the inner 29000 event
+4. Validates proof-of-work for the 29000 event (checks committed difficulty >= 20)
-3. Checks replay attack protection (rejects if already seen)
+5. Checks replay attack protection (rejects if already seen)
-4. Decrypts content using its private key (NIP-44)
+6. Decrypts the 29000 event content using its private key (NIP-44)
-5. Deserializes inner event (either another wrapper or the final event)
+7. Deserializes inner event (either another 29000 wrapper or the final event)
+8. If inner event is another 29000, validates its PoW and re-wraps it for the next Renoter
-6. Publishes inner event to all configured relays
+9. Publishes inner event to all configured relays

 ### Replay Attack Protection